 - Place the cookie cutter on the wax paper, then take a chunk of popcorn and mold it into the cookie cutter.
 Squish the popcorn together firmly, as this will help it hold its shape.
 If you don’t have enough popcorn, add some into the missing gaps, making sure to fill the cookie cutter completely full.
 If you don’t do this, the heart shape won’t be apparent.

 - Once the cookie cutter is full, gently remove the cutter from the popcorn and continue the process until all the popcorn is used.

-- After the hearts are shaped, take a small microwavable bowl and melt the white chocolate.
+- After the hearts are shaped, take a small microwavable bowl and melt the 2 ½ ounces of white chocolate.
 Start with 30 seconds on high in the microwave, then stir with a spoon, then another 30 seconds and stir, then 10 more seconds if necessary, until the chocolate is a liquid and has a relatively thin consistency.

 - Put one or two drops of food coloring into the chocolate to get a light pink color and mix thoroughly with the spoon.
 Use the spoon to gradually drizzle half of the white chocolate onto the popcorn hearts in whatever pattern you like.

 - With the remaining half of the white chocolate, add another drop (or more) to get a deeper pink or red color.
 Use the spoon to do the same gradual drizzle the darker-colored chocolate on top of the lighter colored chocolate.

 - Set in the fridge for at least 10 minutes to harden, then serve!